kamil-kw/pink-is-the-new-kindness/README.md

         });
         });

-Finally, I have added a pulse and change colour effect on the Share your story form using CSS keyframes.
+Finally, we have added a pulse and change colour effect on the Share your story form using CSS keyframes.
 These animations help in keeping the user engaged and want to contribute.

 The chosen effects tie in with the brand aestetic we were looking for; accessible, light-hearted and contemporary.

 ### Fade on scoll (Sophie):

-I have created a JavaScript function so elements that are given a class of 'fade' are faded into the window.
+We have created a JavaScript function so elements that are given a class of 'fade' are faded into the window.
 The speed can be changed in the function.
 This gives a nice smooth, soft effect on bringing the elements into the screen.
 It gives a smooth user experience.

 ### Scroll back to top (Sophie):

-I have added a link at the bottom of the pages so the user can quickly go back to top for enhanced user experience.
+We have added a link at the bottom of the pages so the user can quickly go back to top for enhanced user experience.
 This is a small addition but can greatly improve the experience and help the user navigate the site.

-### Fav icon (Kamil):
+### Fav icon:
+Favicon pink ribbon download from free catalog [FreeFavicon](https://www.freefavicon.com/), added to provide to improve UX and stand out in the browser tab

 <!--add remaining features below: -->